 The first step of how to make a basic budget is to analyze the numbers.
 You need to look at the actual figures of your income and expenses.
 You will need to do a little math, so grab a calculator, a pencil and a piece of paper (or use my Free Printable Monthly Budget Form).

 The first number you need to create a monthly budget is your income.
-You will want to use your Net Income – the amount that you take home after taxes.
+You will want to use your Net Income – the amount that you take home after taxes, which is also known as your Take Home Pay.
 If you work on a salary, it should be fairly easy to calculate your monthly income.

 Next, you need to analyze your monthly expenses.
-Of course, this includes your necessities – like your mortgage/rent, utilities, food and car payment – but to really scrutinize your spending, you need to write down all expenditures.
-So make sure you want to budget for entertainment and savings, too.
+Of course, this includes your necessities – like your mortgage/rent, utilities, food, car payment, personal loans repayment and other fixed expenses – but to really scrutinize your spending, you need to write down all expenditures.

 What To Include in a Monthly Budget